twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-machine-to-machine-differences.md

 $ chezmoi edit ~/.gitconfig
 ```

-The file should look something like:
+Edit the to file should look something like:

 ```toml title="~/.local/share/chezmoi/dot_gitconfig.tmpl"
 [user]
     email = {{ .email | quote }}
 ```

-To disable automatic variable detection, use the `--template` or `-T` option to
-`chezmoi add` instead of `--autotemplate`.

 Templates are often used to capture machine-specific differences.
 For example,
 in your `~/.local/share/chezmoi/dot_bashrc.tmpl` you might have: